hyron-group/reference/create-application.md

 ### 4. Run your app

-You can use hyron-cli to run the application
+You can use @hyron/cli to run the application

 ```text
 hyron start